-A Guide To Merchant Navy Uniform
+A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 The merchant navy uniform is a matter of great pride and respect for those working at sea.
 It takes years of hard work, discipline and dedication for a maritime professional to become worthy of wearing the prestigious merchant marine uniform.

-These smart uniforms are also a matter of great fascination not just for those in the industry but also for those who have no clue what maritime professionals do or the industry is all about.
-For some, the uniform is not just two pieces of clothes, but an experience, an achievement, and an attachment to an industry which has made them what they are today.
+These smart uniforms are also a subject of great fascination not just for those in the industry but also for those who have no clue what maritime professionals do or what the industry is all about.

 It’s true to say that many youngsters dream of themselves in naval uniforms.
 However, one needs to work hard to earn that privilege.